-Where applicable, fair values are based on quotations from national securities exchanges, except for certain investments that are required to be presented using net asset value (NAV).
+Where applicable, fair values are based on quotations from national securities exchanges, except for certain investments that are required to be presented using Net Asset Value (NAV).
 The NAV per share is the amount of net assets attributable to each share outstanding at the close of the period.
-Investments measured at NAV for fair value are not subject to level classification.
+Investments measured using NAV for fair value are not subject to level classification.